What You are Looking for in a Horse

 have three or four things in mind such as age, soundness, size,

 and disposition.
-It really depends on your riding ability and where
+It really depends on your riding ability, where

-you are looking to go with your new horse in the future.
+you are looking to go with your new horse in the future, and your price range (more expensive horses have more to offer!).
 This is

 a good time to analyze your expectations and question whether they